 As Americans, we tend to see the rest of the world's culture through the lens of our understanding of what culture is; an understanding allowed to us by our first-world privilege.
 In this class, we will explore cultures that are outside of our own personal orbits so that we can reshape our worldview through writing and critical thinking.
-This class will be divided into three units in which we will use articles about current issues to explore the ideas of different types of culture.
+The class will be divided into three units: Ethnic Culture, Gender Culture, and Class Culture.
+We will use articles about current issues to explore the ideas of different types of culture.
 We must ask ourselves how can our individual culture affect our understanding of what culture is?
 How can we use our personal privileges to understand and empathize with others?
 In this course, you will examine these questions and express your findings clearly and coherently.